Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 Your saliva naturally has glucose, or sugar.
 But when diabetes isn’t well-controlled, high glucose levels help harmful bacteria grow.
 These bacteria combine with the sugary or starchy food you eat to form soft, sticky plaque on your teeth and gums.
 Over time, plaque buildup leads to red and swollen gums that bleed easily.
 If left untreated, the gums pull away from the teeth.
 Pockets can form that become infected.

 In fact, your gum disease may even worsen your diabetes.
-“Some of the bacteria may actually leak into your bloodstream, which causes inflammation that raises your blood sugar,” Dr. Wolff says.
-It also raises the chances of developing heart disease, he adds.
+When you have gum disease, bacteria can leak into your bloodstream, causing inflammation that raises your blood sugar.* It also raises the chances of developing heart disease.
 A recent study in the Journal of Periodontology found that people with gum disease have a significantly higher risk of having a heart attack or stroke.*

 One more reason that gum disease may worsen diabetes: If you have severe tooth loss, it’s harder to eat healthy foods such as crunchy veggies and chewy lean proteins.
-That means you’ll miss out on foods that can help you control your diabetes, says Dr. Wolff.
+Such foods can help you control your diabetes.

 How to keep your teeth healthy

 The first signs of gum disease are often swollen, tender or bleeding gums.
-But sometimes you won’t have any signs at all, says Dr. Wolff.
+But sometimes you won’t have any signs at all.
 That’s why you need to see your dentist at least twice a year.
 They’ll do a preventive cleaning and checkup to spot early warning signs that the rest of us don’t see.
 If you do notice bleeding, see your dentist even earlier.

 Beyond regular visits to the dentist, following these steps can also help people with diabetes save their smile.